Why Nutrition Matters

 At Bright Horizons, our menus are carefully chosen and expertly planned by our trained chefs, to ensure that every child receives a balanced and nutritious diet.
 Our daily menu provides each different food group in the recommended amounts and portion sizes, in line with the government guidelines set out in the Action for Children guidance.

 We closely follow the guidance of First Steps Nutrition Trust for children under one year old.
 Read their guide, Eating well: the first year, for further information.

 Everyone needs the same types of nutrients — such as vitamins, minerals, carbohydrates, protein and fat.
 Nutrition for children is based on similar principles as nutrition for adults, but it is important to understand that it’s not the same.

 Children need different amounts of specific nutrients at different ages.
 For example, a low-fat, high fibre diet is not appropriate for young children, particularly children under two, as it may not provide enough energy, fat, iron or zinc, and would be too high in fibre.

 - Developing good eating habits

 - Promoting wellbeing and positive mental health

 - A nutritious and varied diet for children

 Balancing Food Groups for Children’s Nutrition:

-Children’s nutritional needs should be met through three balanced meals a day containing food from five main food groups, which are:
+Children’s nutritional needs should be met through three balanced meals, and two snacks a day containing food from five main food groups, which are: